 Several studies show a strong link between the food you eat and how much pain you will likely experience.
 With conventional medicine, nerve pain is often a difficult symptom to treat.
 Studies show that certain foods can relieve pain.
 In fact, plant-based foods can help a variety of painful conditions.

-In this article, you will see which foods can help to relieve pain, including nerve pain.
+In this post, you will see which foods can help to relieve pain, including nerve pain.

 How Nerve Pain is Linked with Diabetes